DEFERRED COMPENSATION AGREEMENT

 Section 4.
 Unfunded Arrangement.

 It is the intention of the parties hereto that the arrangement

 described in this Agreement be unfunded for tax purposes and for purposes of

 Title I of the Employee Retirement Income Security Act of 1974, as amended.

 Nothing contained in this Agreement or the Trust Agreement and no action taken

 pursuant to the provisions of this Agreement or the Trust Agreement shall create

 or be construed to create a fiduciary relationship between the Company and the

-Executive, her designated beneficiary or any other person.
+Executive, his designated beneficiary or any other person.
 Any funds that may be

 invested under the provisions of the Trust Agreement shall continue for all